-I made a train cake for Ojas this time… and here I present it to u…
+I made a train cake for Ojas this time.
+And here I present it to you!

 The three bogies are plain pound cakes with this butter cream icing (which I modified to replace shortening with white butter as the shortening was not really available anywhere near my house and later when A sent me her frosting recipe I realized its the same :D) flavored with Green Apple essence and green color.